What to Do When You’re Arrested for a Crime You Didn’t Commit

 In other words, you can never resist arrest or take any physical action against the police.
 For one thing, the police will fight back–and in some cases, this leads to the use of deadly force.
 Additionally, you can be charged with resisting arrest separately from the original crime.

 So, your best bet is to always be respectful of the police, follow any lawful commands they issue, and keep in mind the advice above–observe your right to remain silent when questioned.

 You Need to Contact a Lawyer ASAP

-The one time you should speak to the police following an arrest is to ask for a lawyer.
+The one time you should speak to the police after being accused of a crime is to ask for a lawyer.
 This is the other part of the Miranda warning–you have the right to an attorney.
 If for any reason you cannot afford an attorney, or maybe you simply don’t know how to contact one, the government is required to provide a public defender.

 For more information on this area of law, see our overview of criminal defense.

 What do I do next?Enter your location below to get connected with a qualified attorney today.

 Additional Criminal Defense articles